 Planning and writing content is intensive and requires significant research as well as a deep understanding of the brand.
 All social media accounts are different, and each has its own particularities.
 First-hand knowledge of the audience, the brand’s value proposition, their business, and conversion goals will inform your content creation efforts and enable you to deliver successful campaigns every time.

 Your social media marketing plan to be effective across multiple social media platforms, it should include a combination of creating new content from scratch (75-80%) and curating valuable and useful content from various sources (20-25%).

 It’s not easy to create content for multiple social media accounts.

-- audit previous content for each brand, business, or client you’re working with.
+- audit previous social media content for each brand, business, or client you’re working with.
 This should give you a sense of their approach and tone of voice.

 - brainstorm with the other social media marketers on your team or directly with your client.
 Set a recurring monthly client meeting and prepare questions or suggestions in advance.
-Alternatively, send them a list of ideas over email.
+Or send them a list of content ideas over email.

-- research your competitors and see what’s working for them.
+- research your competitors and see social media content is working for them.
 Find the social media channels where your competitors are most active and pinpoint the posts that get the most engagement (likes, comments or reshares).